-The Company's subsidiary SGI does not fix the final price for seed payable to its growers until the completion of a given year's sales cycle, pursuant to the standard contract production agreement.
-SGI records an estimated unit price, and accordingly inventory, cost of goods sold and gross profits are based upon management's best estimate of the final purchase price to growers.
+The Company's subsidiary SGI does not fix the final price for seed payable to its growers until the completion of a given year's sales cycle pursuant to its standard contract production agreement.
+SGI records an estimated unit price; accordingly, inventory, cost of goods sold and gross profits are based upon management's best estimate of the final purchase price to growers.

 Inventory is periodically reviewed to determine if it is marketable, obsolete or impaired.
 Inventory that is determined to not be marketable is written down to market value.
 Inventory that is determined to be obsolete or impaired is written off to expense at the time the impairment is identified.
 Because the germination rate, and therefore the quality, of alfalfa seed improves over the first year of proper storage, inventory obsolescence for alfalfa seed is not a material concern.
 The Company sells its inventory to distributors, dealers and directly to growers.
-During the year ended June 30, 2013, the Company recorded a crop loss charge of \$2,333,123 for its stevia product line, and these amounts are reflected in cost of revenue on the consolidated statement of operations.